wbochar/petmate9/README.md

 - [x] D64 export window Needs explanation paragraph about inputs
 - [x] Petmate File/Open defaults borderOn:true (should load from file or false)
 - [x] Remove debugging console.log's
-- [x] right click fill does blank char current colour
+- [x] right click floodfill does blank char
-- [x] ctrl right click fill does transparency char current colour
+- [x] ctrl right click floodfill does transparency char
 - [x] esc key resets to pencil (From Keyboard, FloodFill and Brush)
 - [x] reset tool if character palette is clicked and the current tool is not fill or pencils
 - [x] add marching ants to brush/selector to give active visual feedback about what tool is in use.